Histamine Intolerance: Symptoms, Diagnosis, Causes, and Treatment

-The Plant Paradox Diet focuses on consuming a variety of vegetables, fruits, and healthy fats, while avoiding or limiting certain foods that are high in lectins such as grains, legumes, nightshade vegetables, and dairy products.
+The Plant Paradox Diet focuses on consuming a variety of vegetables, fruits, and healthy fats while avoiding or limiting certain foods that are high in lectins, such as grains, legumes, nightshade vegetables, and dairy products.
 The diet also emphasizes the consumption of fermented foods that are low in histamine, such as sauerkraut and kimchi.

 Histamine intolerance is a condition that can cause a variety of symptoms and can be challenging to diagnose.
-Few healthcare providers are aware of it, so you often have to educate them about it.
+Few healthcare providers know it, so you often have to educate them about it.
 Meanwhile, dietary and herbal interventions such as the Plant Paradox Diet and supplements such as quercetin, stinging nettle, and butterbur, make it possible to manage the symptoms of histamine intolerance and improve overall health and well-being.

 - Chronic Fatigue Causes: Hormonal, AutoImmune, and Undiagnosed Illness

 - Unraveling Mast Cell Activation Syndrome: Symptoms, Causes, and Diagnostic Challenges

 - My Search for the Truth about Fibromyalgia